ITPNYU/clock-club/bibliography.md

 [A History of Braun part 2: Timepieces](http://www.core77.com/posts/24660/a-history-of-braun-design-part-2-timepieces-24660) Article on Dieter Rams' clock designs for Braun.

 [Why Procrastinators Procrastinate](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html) 2013, Tim Urban, Waitbutwhy.com.
 Accessed Jun 209 2019.
 The title says it all.
+Waitbutwhy.com has a [section of articles on time](https://waitbutwhy.com/?s=time).

 [Electrical fluctuations from virus fast forward Hawaii time](https://abc3340.com/news/offbeat/electrical-fluctuations-from-virus-fast-forward-hawaii-time) Associated Press, Jun 5 2020.
 NEws story on why demand on Hawaii's electrical grid during the COVID-19 quarantine is affecting the speed of clocks in the state.